LSOffice/MunchAI/munch-ai/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Backend Auth + Persistence

+This app now uses MongoDB Atlas and NextAuth for authentication.

+- Copy `.env.example` to `.env.local` and set:
+  - `MONGODB_URI` — your MongoDB Atlas connection string
+  - `NEXTAUTH_SECRET` — a random secret (e.g. `openssl rand -base64 32`)
+  - `NEXTAUTH_URL` — usually `http://localhost:3000` in dev

+- Pages:
+  - `/register` — Create an account
+  - `/login` — Sign in with email/password

+- Protected pages: `/dashboard`, `/inventory`, `/saved`, `/settings`

+APIs for inventory, saved recipes, meal plans, and profile are now user-scoped and persisted in MongoDB.